How to Build Emotional Agility and Adapt to Life’s Shifting Moments

 The same is true in personal life, too.
 For example, when faced with a setback in personal relationships, building emotional agility helps you assess the situation without being overwhelmed by anger.
 This ability to stay calm, present, and open to new perspectives is a skill that can be developed over time.

-Emotional Agility in Professional Settings
+How to Build Emotional Agility in Professional Settings

 Therapists, counselors, and psychiatric nurse practitioners often face emotionally intense situations that require these skills.